CenturyLinkCloud/PublicKB/loglogic-eos-faqs.md

 **Q: What is Security Log Monitoring 2.0?**

-**A:** Security Log Monitoring 2.0 (SLM) is CenturyLink’s commercial offer to the SIEM and Event Detection and Response market; it is multi-faceted and is sold as a service, or ‘SIEM as a Service’.
+**A:** Security Log Monitoring 2.0 (SLM) is Lumen’s commercial offer to the SIEM and Event Detection and Response market; it is multi-faceted and is sold as a service, or ‘SIEM as a Service’.
 It is also our go-forward Log Management solution.

 **Q: What is a SIEM; What does SLM do?**